The Book of Penumbra

 Dimensions: 9.13 x 6.69"; 19 pages.

-The 7 gods I represented.
-There were hundreds I could have chosen but these ones stood out to me the most.
+Here are the 7 gods represented throughout this book.
+There were hundreds I could have chosen, but these ones particular ones stood out to me the most.

 I personally researched, wrote, illustrated, letterset and letterpress printed, and bound this book.